 This series focuses on the role of family history in shaping our sense of ourselves and our place in the world.
-I have composited my family photographs, photographs I took of my children, and images of the New England landscapes in which they and I grew up.
-In the images, generations reach for each other across time.
-I exist in the tension of the space between those who came before me and those who will come after.
-The project is driven by a longing for connection, and by an anxiety around individual responsibility in passing on family history.
-Though rooted in personal narratives, the pictures also address both a universal experience and a culturally specific one.
-My father's parents came to the United States to escape religious persecution in Ukraine.
-My mother's family came earlier, part of a Jewish community determined to erase their history and assimilate into the upper crust of Midwestern American culture.
-Both of these histories have formed me.
-Many of their specifics seem lost on my children, although I have watched them become more connected to their history as overt acts of antisemitism in the United States become more commonplace and more recently as war decimates Ukraine.
+The photographer has composited his family photos, photographs he took of his children, and images of the New England landscapes in which his family grew up.
+Generations reach for each other across time.
+He exists in the tension of the space between those who came before him and those who will come after.
+He is driven by a longing for connection, and by an anxiety around individual responsibility in passing on family history.
+His father’s parents came to the United States to escape religious persecution in Ukraine.
+His mother’s family came earlier, part of a Jewish community determined to erase their history and assimilate into the upper crust of Midwestern American culture.
+Both of these histories have formed him.
 This work raises questions about genetics in forming and connecting people, and the continuity of historical narratives, and suggests both past and future resides within each of us.

 Scientists from more than 100 universities from 17 countries are recording climate change in AAMA - the Arctic Animal Movement Archive (open base for the movement of Arctic animals).
 Since the 1970s, the average temperature in the Arctic has increased by about 2.3 ° C. Earlier spring, less cold winters, extensive ice melting and destructive actions of civilization cause large-scale behavioral changes in golden eagles, bears, deer, wolves and whales of the Far North.
 The continuing rise in temperature, oil production, shipping and other human activities every year put more and more animals on the brink of extinction.
 According to many climate models, ice in the Arctic may disappear by 2050 in summer, and with it more than 70% of polar bears, northern whales and other animals may disappear, and most of the territory in which animals live today will become unusable for them.